mdn/yari/README.md

     yarn outdated  # optional if you already know from ./bin/yarn-outdated-all.sh yarn upgrade webpack --latest

+### Upgrading React

+React is used in at least two places; the `client` and the `cli`.
+It's important that both of these project folders have the same version of React so that server-side rendering and client-side rendering have matching version.

+Also, `react` and `react-dom` should be upgraded at the same time since they share release cycles.
+To help with all of this, run:

+    ./bin/yarn-upgrade-all-reacts.sh

 ## Icons and logos

 The various formats and sizes of the favicon is generated